Azure-Samples/azure-functions-samples-kotlin/README.md

 ⚠ This README is currently under construction. ⚠

-⚠ We are working towards supporting Azure functions Kotlin in the near future.
-Stay tuned for further updates ⚠
+⚠ Azure Functions currently does not fully support Kotlin.
+The samples in this repo may be leveraged for development & testing purposes only ⚠

 This repository contains samples which show the basic usage of [Azure Functions](https://docs.microsoft.com/en-us/azure/azure-functions/) in Kotlin for the below scenarios.